toddfoster/sharedprayers/content/about/slides/ep-holymonday.md

 ---
 > Officiant and **People**:

 > **Most merciful God,
-we confess that we have sinned against you in thought, word, and deed, by what we have done, and by what we have left undone.
+we confess that we have sinned against you
+in thought, word, and deed,
+by what we have done,
+and by what we have left undone.
 We have not loved you with our whole heart;
 we have not loved our neighbors as ourselves.
 We are truly sorry and we humbly repent.
-For the sake of your Son Jesus Christ, have mercy on us and forgive us;
+For the sake of your Son Jesus Christ,
+have mercy on us and forgive us;
-that we may delight in your will, and walk in your ways, to the glory of your Name.
+that we may delight in your will,
+and walk in your ways,
+to the glory of your Name.
 Amen.**

 ---
-> Priest:
+> Officiant:

-> Almighty God have mercy on you, forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
+> Almighty God have mercy on us, forgive us all our sins through our Lord Jesus Christ, strengthen us in all goodness, and by the power of the Holy Spirit keep us in eternal life.
 Amen.

-##### A deacon or lay person using the preceding form remains kneeling, and substitutes “us” for “you” and “our” for “your.”

 ---
 ## The Invitatory and Psalter